 Run Code When a Component Is Inserted or Removed from the DOM

 The connectedCallback() lifecycle hook fires when a component is inserted into the DOM.
-The disconnectedCallback() lifecycle hook fires when a component is removed from the DOM.
+The disconnectedCallback() lifecycle hook fires when a component is removed or hidden from the DOM.
 Both hooks flow from parent to child.
 To access the host element, use this.
 To access elements in a component’s template, use this.template.

 connectedCallback() and disconnectedCallback() are standard lifecycle callbacks that follow web components standards.